 Kanwalinder Singh and Ajai Johl as juniors started representing Chandigarh through participation in Junior tournaments across the country.
 Kanwalinder was the first golfer from the region to participate in World Juniors in San Diego in 1980, hence setting a trend for others who followed.
 He also won the Sri Lanka Open Golf championship in 1983, five years after his father won the same event.

-Chandigarh Golf Club has been in the forefront in promoting junior golf .it was amongst the first to do so under the guidance of good old’ Mr Simran Singh.
+The Chandigarh Golf Club has been in the forefront in promoting junior golf .it was amongst the first to do so under the guidance of good old’ Mr Simran Singh.
 Jeev Milka Singh, Amandeep Johl, Amritinder Singh, Harmeet Kahlon, ParneetaGrewal, Irina Brar, Gurbaaz Mann, and Sandy Lehal are some prominent golfers that were an outcome of the training programmes.
-Significant to note that at one time the entire Indian Golf team comprised golfers from Chandigarh Golf Club.
+Significant to note that at one time the entire Indian Golf team comprised golfers from the Chandigarh Golf Club.

 To make a golf club complete, it requires a well-balanced evolution.
 A great course, a nice ambience, a decent set of golfing members, a fulfilling 19th, sumptuous food and snacks, place to make merry and party, fitness avenues and above all a congenial atmosphere to play and socialize.
-Management committees over the years have been vibrant and receptive to the needs of making Chandigarh Golf Club a most fulfilling golfing destination in Northern India and we dare say, they are on a correct path.
+Management committees over the years have been vibrant and receptive to the needs of making the Chandigarh Golf Club a most fulfilling golfing destination in Northern India and we dare say, they are on a correct path.